IDI-Systems/acre2/docs/wiki/user/ts-channel-switching.md

 Channel names can contain all or part of the Arma 3 server name.
 If this is the case, the best matching channel name will be selected to switch to.
 This allows for multiple ACRE dedicated channels to be active at once for multiple Arma servers.

 It is also possible to set the name of the desired channel in the addon settings.
 When this is filled in, the best matching channel will be used.
 When empty, the Arma 3 server name will be used as above.
+When specifying a channel name to use, a password for the channel may also be specified.
+This will only be used if the specified channel can be found.

 Note: The name matching is considered fuzzy, meaning it will not always provide the exact result that may be expected.